mkdev85/take-home-test/README.md

 This will show all the endpoints.

+## Configured linting and husky
+- To make code style more consistent and bug free, we have implemented husky with precommit hook.
+So everytime, when user push the code it would check the code styles.

 ## Assumptions
 - We have defined the author name as unique.
 - In the borrow record entity, the borrow date can't be greater than current date and same return date should be greater than the current date.